 Happy Father's Day

-This post was originally published 2 years ago, but I’m still thankful for my father, and all he has done for me and thought I’d republish it today.
+This post was originally published a couple of years ago, but I'm still thankful for my father, and all he has done for me and thought I'd republish it today.
 Thanks dad!